jinhojang6/dev-notes/Front-end/React/Apollo/state_management.md

 ## Apollo Client State management
+Apollo Client (>= 2.5) has built-in local state handling capabilities that allow you to store your local data inside the Apollo cache alongside your remote data.

 We recommend managing local state in the Apollo cache instead of bringing in another state management library like Redux so the Apollo cache can be a single source of truth.

 Managing local data with Apollo Client is very similar to how you've already managed remote data in this tutorial.
 You'll write a client schema and resolvers for your local data.
 You'll also learn to query it with GraphQL just by specifying the @client directive.